 Staging your home is important for several reasons.
 On one hand, home staging allows potential home buyers to look at your home in a “neutral” state where the home is clean, depersonalized, decluttered, and maximizes their ability to view themselves living in that space.
 This significantly increases the likelihood that a potential buyer will make an offer on the home at a price that is closest to your asking price.

 First things first, since the bathroom is such an important place in your home, it’s important that it is spotless when potential home buyers stop by.
 Before you add any staging items, you should make sure that every surface is sparkling clean and free of dirt, grime, and calcium build-up from hard water.
-Focus on cleaning the shower, the mirror, any metallic surfaces that draw attention.
+Focus on cleaning the shower, the mirror, and any metallic surfaces that draw attention.

 Once you have cleaned the surfaces in the bathroom, the next thing that you should focus on is decluttering the bathroom.
 In order to declutter the bathroom, you should work on removing anything that does not absolutely need to be in the bathroom such as personal items and items that don’t immediately add aesthetic value to the bathroom.
 This means that you should remove extra towels, beauty products, visible cleaning products, toys from the bathtub, etc. from the bathroom.

 Another way to stage your bathroom to add appeal requires you to depersonalize it.
 Depersonalizing your bathroom by removing any and all personal items from the bathroom will make it easier for potential home buyers to envision their belongings in the bathroom.
-Take your personal belongings; your toothbrush, your hygiene products, and put them away in drawers or in a travel bag that you have put away.
+Take your personal belongings, your toothbrush, and your hygiene products, and put them away in drawers or in a travel bag that you have put away.

 If you can, you should make any repairs that are affordable and make sense.
 This doesn’t mean that you should be doing a full remodel on your bathroom, but you should repair broken fixtures that are noticeable.
 Not making repairs and deferred maintenance can be off-putting for potential home buyers.